 Liaising with police and social workers

-These professionals are not just guards — they’re trained to respond to tense, emotionally charged situations with sensitivity, while ensuring the highest levels of vigilance and preparedness.
+These professionals are not just guards — they’re trained to respond to tense, emotionally charged situations with sensitivity, while maintaining the highest levels of vigilance and preparedness.

-While legal protections like intervention orders or AVOs (Apprehended Violence Orders) are important, they may not physically stop a determined abuser from approaching or harming the victim.
-Some situations where a domestic violence security guard becomes necessary include:
+While legal protections like intervention orders or AVOs (Apprehended Violence Orders) are important, they may not physically prevent a determined abuser from approaching or harming the victim.
+Situations where a domestic violence security guard becomes necessary include:

 During child custody exchanges

-Having a visible security presence can act as a strong deterrent and offer the victim a sense of empowerment and control in an otherwise distressing situation.
+A visible security presence acts as a powerful deterrent and provides victims with a much-needed sense of empowerment and control during distressing times.

-Not all security guards are suited for domestic violence situations.
-This sensitive role requires a specific skill set and mindset.
+Not all security guards are suited to domestic violence cases.
+This sensitive role demands specific skills and a particular mindset.
 Essential qualities include:

-Understanding the emotional toll of abuse is critical.
+Understanding the emotional toll of abuse is crucial.
 Guards must be patient, supportive, and non-judgmental.

-Being able to calm a volatile situation without physical force is often more effective and safer for all involved.
+Calming volatile situations without physical force is often safer and more effective for all parties involved.

-Security personnel should be familiar with domestic violence laws, including the conditions of restraining orders and victims’ rights.
+Security personnel must be familiar with domestic violence laws, including the conditions of restraining orders and victims’ rights.

-Trust is everything.
-Victims must feel confident that their privacy and security plans will be respected and protected.
+Trust is paramount.
+Victims must feel confident that their privacy and security plans are fully respected.

-While compassion is key, guards must also be physically prepared to handle threats, confrontations, and potential emergency scenarios.
+While compassion is vital, guards must also be physically prepared to manage threats, confrontations, and emergencies.

-Knowing someone is watching over you allows victims to sleep, work, and move around with greater confidence.
+Knowing there is someone watching over them allows victims to sleep, work, and live with greater confidence.

-Whether it’s moving to a safe house, court attendance, or emergency accommodation, trained guards offer secure transitions during uncertain moments.
+From moving to safe accommodation to attending court, trained guards offer secure transitions during vulnerable times.

-While police are essential, they may not be able to provide around-the-clock monitoring.
-Private security can fill this gap effectively.
+While police play a vital role, they cannot always provide continuous monitoring.
+Private security helps bridge this gap effectively.

-These services are available to a wide range of individuals, including:
+These services are available to a wide range of individuals and organisations, including:

 Victims in active domestic violence situations